lesliecodes1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7 - I add execute permissions to everybody on the file hello
 Script 8 - I give other users all permissions and remove them from owner and groups
 Script 9 - I add write permission to other users on the file hello
+Script 10 - I mirror one file's permissions to another